List of We Bare Bears characters: Warren and Faye

 Warren (voiced by Robert Clotworthy) and Faye (voiced by Frances Conroy) are a friendly elderly couple who live in a RV in the woods somewhere near where the Bears live.
 They appear in the episode "Neighbors" and are depicted as an overtly kind couple who immediately take joy in conversing with the Bears.
-While Panda and Ice Bear find them pleasant, Grizz, having watched a docu-series on serial killers, finds them suspicious when he overhears them talking about him.
-That night, the bears see them chopping down wood with Grizz’s photo on it, which seems to confirm Grizz’s worst fears and the bears panic and plan to spy on the couple.
-They end up finding knives and other cutting instruments in the couple’s RV, along with a wall full of pictures of the bears.
+While Panda and Ice Bear find them pleasant, Grizzly, having watched a docu-series on serial killers, finds them suspicious when he overhears them talking about him.
+That night, the Bears see them chopping down wood with Grizzly's photo on it, which seems to confirm Grizzly's worst fears and the Bears panic and plan to spy on the couple.
+They end up finding knives and other cutting instruments in the couple's RV, along with a wall full of pictures of the Bears.
 However, it is revealed that the two are woodcarving fanatics and simply want the Bears as models for their hobby.
-They forgive the Bears for their snooping after the bears agree to their request.
-Warren and Fay are named after Warren Beatty and Faye Dunaway.
+They forgive the Bears for their snooping after the Bears agree to their request.
+Warren and Faye are named after Warren Beatty and Faye Dunaway.